Super-brawl-team/epsilon/poincare/doc/layout.md

 There is no memoization of layout properties (size, baseline, absolute position) inside poincare-junior.

-Racks and matrices computes their children properties instead of each children computing them.
-It avoids computing several times the same properties.
+Racks and matrices compute their children properties instead of each children computing them.
+It avoids computing the same properties several times.

 ### Separators